Classes are currently offered online, live, via Zoom.

 This course teaches you the details of how rulebased simulation works and how to build a policy set.
 We spend considerable time on the solution methodologies used in rulebased simulation, which build heavily upon the solution methodologies of the simulation solution.
 You learn how to write rules using the RiverWare Policy Language, and we guide you through an interactive exercise converting written operations policy into a rule set.
 We show you how to analyze and debug the model runs and document and create reports about your model and policy set.
 Finally, we present advanced topics that provide additional functionality that may be useful in your modeling efforts.

-The Accelerated Combined Simulation & Rules course is an introduction to RiverWare's two most commonly used solution techniques - Simulation and Rulebased Simulation - and many of its utilities, output features and diagnostics.
-It is an accelerated four-day class for those wishing to become familiar with a broad range of RiverWare's capabilities in a short amount of time.
+The Simulation & Rulebased Modeling course is a combination of RiverWare's two most commonly used solution techniques - Simulation and Rulebased Simulation - and an introduction to many of its utilities, output features and diagnostics.
+It is an accelerated five-day class for those wishing to become familiar with a broad range of RiverWare's capabilities in a short amount of time.

 You will learn how to build a model of the rivers, reservoirs, hydro plants, and other features of your basin, and to simulate the physical processes by selecting from a large number of alternative methods to tailor the simulation to your modeling needs.
 We will introduce the rulebased simulation solver and RiverWare's Policy Language and editor through an engaging group exercise in converting a basin's operating policy into a ruleset.
 We will demonstrate how to run the model, use diagnostics and run analysis tools, and view the results through plots, reports and policy analysis tools.
 You will configure and build a system control table, a spreadsheet-like view of the data that provides easy access to editing and running the model.
 We will introduce other modeling tools such as the Data Management Interface (DMIs), Multiple Run Management (MRM), and Scripting as time allows.